-At December 31, 2016, the District had \$1,754,024 and \$306,313 invested in the Colorado Local Government Liquid Asset Trust (Colotrust) and the Colorado Surplus Asset Fund Trust (CSAFE), respectively.
+At December 31, 2017, the District had \$2,565,458, \$309,541 and \$661,609 invested in the Colorado Local Government Liquid Asset Trust (Colotrust), Colorado Surplus Asset Fund Trust (CSAFE) and Colorado Statewide Investment Pool (CSIP), respectively.
 The pools are investment vehicles established for local government entities in Colorado to pool surplus funds.
 The Colorado Division of Securities administers and enforces the requirements of creating and operating the pools.
-The pools operate in conformity with the Securities and Exchange Commission's Rule 2a-7, with each share valued at \$1.
+The pools operate in conformity with the Securities and Exchange Commission's Rule 2a-7.
+The pools are measured at the net asset value per share, with each share valued at \$1.
 The pools are rated AAAm by Standard and Poor's.
 Investments of the pools are limited to those allowed by State statutes.
 A designated custodial bank provides safekeeping and depository services in connection with the direct investment and withdrawal functions.
 The custodian's internal records identify the investments owned by the participating governments.